5 common social media myths exposed

 *Insert angry buzzer noise here*

-It’s easy to get hooked up on the numbers but having a large following does not equal success.
+It’s easy to get hooked up on the numbers but having a large following does not equal success – a common social media myth.
 Having a smaller number of followers that actually engage with your posts and bring in potential sales is better than having thousands who aren’t interested at all.
 It’s good old quality over quantity again.

 You’ll find if you have a sudden surge in followers that a lot of them are bots, which is of no use to you.
 Brands also often feel the need to go on a following spree to try and up their own followers.
 Whilst it can work, it’s better to be more focused when following accounts so you get the right audience following you back.
 Find other brands and people who fit your target audience.
 It’s worth having a look through your followers each week and having a clean up.
 That way you keep on top of removing spam accounts and then have a more realistic idea of your reach.